teusink/Home-Security-by-Pi/4-Maintenance.md

 - Create a script called `pi-update.sh` and place it in the Pi's home folder.
 You can find the contents of the script here: https://github.com/teusink/Secure-my-Pi/blob/master/pi-update.sh
 - Edit your crontab to plan a regular execution of the script using `crontab -e`.
 - Add this line: `0 4 * * SUN sudo sh /home/pi/pi-update.sh >/home/pi/pi-update.log 2>&1`.
 This line means that it will do an update every Sunday at 4 am and it outputs it logs (including errors!) to a log file.
-- Add this line: `0 7 * * SUN sudo /usr/sbin/ssmtp your_account_name@domain.tld < /home/pi/pi-update.log `.
+- Add this line: `0 7 * * SUN sudo /usr/sbin/ssmtp dummy@example.com < /home/pi/pi-update.log `.
 This line means that the log-file created in the update above will be emailed to you every Sunday at 7 am.

 ### Manual Patching
 Note: the script pi-update.sh has two options (parameters):